mintapi/mintapi/README.md

                        # To avoid the 2FA code being asked for multiple times, you can either set
                        # this parameter or log in by hand in Chrome under the same user this runs
                        # as.
-  )
+    imap_account=None, # account name used to log in to your IMAP server imap_password=None, # account password used to log in to your IMAP server imap_server=None,  # IMAP server host name
+    imap_folder='INBOX',  # IMAP folder that receives MFA email )

   # Get basic account information